Medical Logo Design Explained

 The Best Logos Are Simple

 Whether your logo is bold or delicate, colorful or monochrome, it has to be simple.
 An elaborate design isn’t easy for patients to identify with and relate to.
-Think about the most effective logos of our time, like the multicolored apple with a single bite missing, the colorful yet simple font that means we’re using Google, the plain brown and yellow UPS shield that means our packages arrive safely and on time.
+Think about the most effective designs of our time, like the multicolored apple with a single bite missing, the colorful yet simple font that means we’re using Google, the plain brown and yellow UPS shield that means our packages arrive safely and on time.

 The Best Logos Are Easily Identifiable